GetOutOfMyBakery/getoutofmybakery.github.io/_posts/2024-03-18-influencing-change-like-a-rock-ant.md

 Recently, I've been talking to a lot of different people, across different departments.
 People I've never worked with before.
 People I've never met before.
-People I've maybe only ever seen an avatar of, on Slack, but I wouldn't recognize "in the real world".
+People I've maybe only ever seen an avatar of, on Slack, but I wouldn't recognise "in the real world".

 And the conversations have been really interesting.
 Really engaging.
 Really easygoing, actually.
 What's been the most interesting is the commonality, the shared experience, regardless of where we work within the organisation.
 Shared themes across the board.